XAMPP - Let's Encrypt SSL Installation

 Before we go on, Create a new folder called “apache-certs” on your C-drive.

-You need to make sure your webroot is allowing .well-known/acme-challenge/
+You need to make sure your webroot is allowing .well-known/acme-challenge/ to be publicly accessible.

 If this folder is not available under the website directory then you need to create it and then win-acme will automatically create the required txt files for verification.